bobgreenshields/rivers-of-blood/quests/Pure Alchemy.md

 - come away with a few [[Potion of Heroism]]
 - discover that the alchemist is a cultist
 - get evidence of other cultists
+- get a clue that the sacrificial tools are made locally by the silversmith

 If the party does significant damage to the town [[The Cudgel]] will suggest that the party finds a good reason to leave town for a while to let things cool down.
 A publicly know quest would be a good idea.